 Handling emerging issues

-It’s also important to consider emerging issues that businesses are experiencing with .
+It’s also important to consider emerging issues that businesses are experiencing with information technology.
 Regulations on data privacy are a fast-evolving area.
 Businesses need to be aware of the current laws in the various jurisdictions in which they operate.
 CTOs and CIOs have a role to explain how the business should align itself and navigate regulatory hurdles.

-They also need to help businesses deal with cybersecurity challenges and of the risk that comes with such challenges.
+They also need to help businesses deal with cybersecurity challenges and management of the risk that comes with such challenges.
 For a major organization, this is a huge role involving the securing of payment systems, websites, internal networks, client data, and other confidential information.
 As these challenges increase and evolve, CIOs and CTOs need to ensure the business has the right capacity to handle them.

 Businesses today must realize the changing role of technology in their operations.
 They then need to consider whether their technology leaders have the proper mandate, team, and authority to perform optimally.
 Given the focal role of technology today, it’s only right to allow current and future CIOs and CTOs to play a central role in strategy-building.